xdy/xdy-pf2e-workbench/README.md

           Avery (Velara).
         * Refocus.
 Adds 1 focus unless the actor has any of the (something)Focus feats, then it adds all focus.
 (Note that the macro does not handle Crimson Oath Devotion, Major Curse or Psychics.)
+        * FollowTheExpert.
+Handles the Follow The Expert action (courtesy of Trent Piepho).
+        * Hypercognition.
+If the selected token has Hypercognition, True Hypercognition or Incredible Recall it uses the macro Recall_Knowledge (must have been imported from the "Symon-provided macros" compendium) to roll the appropriate number of times and summarize the results.
 * The compendium "PF2e Workbench Customizable Macros (xdy-customizable-macros)" contains customizable macros provided by ApoApostolov and esheyw.
 They are *intended* to be customized by the user by changing the javascript code (such as by adding/removing actions, setting what actors are part of the party, etc.) They are not really